-- Advocate for tax and regulatory measures that promote business expansion and retention.
+- Advocate for tax and regulatory measures that promote business expansion and retention and allow Wisconsin to be nationally and globally competitive.

 - Serve as an advisor and advocate for the Waukesha County Center for Growth.